 How can a person forgive themselves?

 Start by meditating on the following scriptures.
-These beautiful bible verses to help you forgive yourself remind us that since God has forgiven us there is no reason we can’t forgive ourselves.
+These beautiful bible verses to help you forgive yourself will remind you that since God has forgiven you there is no reason you can’t forgive yourself.

 6) “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.”-John 3:16-17 NIV